danch12/Credit-card-fraud/README.md

 ## Using Light GBM in this dataset

 Overall the performance of Light GBM was very impressive with a mean ROC score of 0.920 and an out of fold ROC score of 0.919.
-This is combined with fast training speeds makes it seem like Light GBM is worth the hype.
+This is combined with fast training speeds makes it seem like Light GBM is the real deal.